chrysspegenia/tic-tac-toe/README.md

    - Integrated with the core logic of Tic-Tac-Toe to automatically determine the winner of each round, providing accurate and instant results.

-4. **Player Symbol Choice:**
+4. **Player Icon Choice:**

-   - Allows players to choose different symbols for their game pieces, adding a personalized touch to the gameplay.
+   - Allows players to choose different icons for their game pieces, adding a personalized touch to the gameplay.

 5. **Match History:**